History of Denis Shapovalov in Timeline

 Since June 2020, Denis Shapovalov has been represented by IMG.

-August 2020: Debut of "Night Train"
+August 2020: Debut of first rap single, "Night Train"

 Loading Video...

-September 2020: Re-enters Top 10 After Wimbledon Run
+September 2020: Re-enters Top 10 After Wimbledon Success

 On September 21, 2020, Denis Shapovalov achieved his career-high singles ranking of world No. 10 by the ATP.

-2020: Maiden Grand Slam Quarter-Final and Career-High Ranking
+2020: Grand Slam Quarter-Final and Career-High Ranking

-In 2020, Denis Shapovalov reached his maiden Grand Slam quarter-final at the US Open and his fourth Masters semi-final at the Italian Open, reaching his career-high ranking of world No. 10.
+In 2020, Shapovalov reached his maiden Grand Slam quarter-final at the US Open and his fourth Masters semi-final at the Italian Open, reaching his career-high ranking of world No. 10.

-Taylor Fritz was the finalist in 2020.
+Taylor Fritz was a finalist in 2020.

 January 2021: Uses Yonex VCore 95 racket